The planning stage

 The first thing we need to do is to cut our triangles from the green fabric.
 Lucky for me, I have an Accuquilt die cutter with a triangle die, so I used it to cut all of my fabrics.
 If you have a die cutting machine as well, use an equilateral triangle die that makes a 5″-sided triangle.

-Everyone else will need to make templates from either freezer paper or your favourite template material.
+Everyone else will need to make templates from either freezer paper or your favorite template material.
 If you are using freezer paper, you can print the triangle pattern onto paper and then trace it onto the freezer paper.
 Or, you can cut your freezer paper into 8½” x 11″ sheets and print right onto the freezer paper.

 Iron the freezer paper to the wrong side of your fabric and cut along the lines to make a total of 16 triangles.